radufabian9794-glitch/SimpleWeb/README.md

 - **Protected dashboard** for logged-in users.
 - **Profile pages** for viewing account details.
 - **Password change flow** that verifies the current password before updating it.
+- **Admin user management** with a protected user list and admin-only password reset.
+- **Maintenance mode** that can be enabled from the admin panel and redirects non-admin users to a maintenance page.
 - **Flash messages** for success and error feedback.
 - **Docker-ready deployment** with Nginx and PostgreSQL.